-This guide provides information on monitor features, setting up the monitor, using the software and technical specifications.
+This guide provides technical specifications and information about monitor features, setting up the monitor, and using the software.
+Depending on the model, your monitor may not have all the features included in this guide.

-- WARNING!
-Indicates a hazardous situation that, if not avoided, could result in bodily harm or loss of life. - CAUTION: Indicates a hazardous situation that, if not avoided, could result in damage to equipment or loss of information. - IMPORTANT: Indicates information considered important but not hazard-related (for example, messages related to property damage).
-An Important alert warns the user that failure to follow a procedure exactly as described could result in loss of data or in damage to hardware or software.
-Also contains essential information to explain a concept or to complete a task. - NOTE: Contains additional information to emphasize or supplement important points of the main text. - ☆ TIP: Provides helpful hints for completing a task.
+A WARNING!
+Indicates a hazardous situation that, if not avoided, could result in serious injury or death.

+CAUTION: Indicates a hazardous situation that, if not avoided, could result in minor or moderate injury.

+- IMPORTANT: Indicates information considered important but not hazard-related (for example, messages related to property damage).
+Warns the user that failure to follow a procedure exactly as described could result in loss of data or in damage to hardware or software.
+Also contains essential information to explain a concept or to complete a task. - NOTE: Contains additional information to emphasize or supplement important points of the main text. - TIP: Provides helpful hints for completing a task.

-This product incorporates HDMI technology.
+HIGH-DEFINITION MULTIMEDIA INTERFACE This product incorporates HDMI technology.